 A patent application has two main parts: the description of the invention and the claims.
 The description is a disclosure of how the invention works.
 The claims define the protection sought by the applicant.

-The description must be clear and sufficient to enable another person to reproduce the invention and its advantages.
+The description must be clear and sufficient to enable another person to reproduce the invention and achieve its advantages.
 It is intended to be read by other practitioners in the relevant technological field, and so reasonable knowledge of the relevant technology is assumed.

 The claims must be clear and relate to the invention described in the description.
 The claims must define an invention that is different from anything already known (the "prior art").
 However the claims must also be drafted with care so that the protection obtained for the invention is not unnecessarily reduced.
 This is where the services of a patent attorney can be particularly important.